 About

-Dr. Janet S. Rader is currently the Jack A. and Elaine D. Klieger Professor and Chair of the Department of Obstetrics and Gynecology.
-She received her medical degree from the University of Missouri in Columbia, Missouri and completed her residency in Obstetrics and Gynecology at Michael Reese Hospital and Medical Center in Chicago, Illinois.
-She then served as a Research Fellow in the Department of Molecular Genetics and Cell Biology, Howard Hughes Medical Institute at the University of Chicago.
-Dr. Rader completed a fellowship in Gynecologic Oncology at Johns Hopkins University, Baltimore, Maryland.
+Dr. Janet S. Rader became the Jack A. & Elaine D. Klieger Professor and Chair of the Department of Obstetrics and Gynecology at the Medical College of Wisconsin in September 2009.
+She received her Doctor of Medicine degree from the University of Missouri.
+She completed her residency in Obstetrics and Gynecology at Michael Reese Hospital and Medical Center.
+She did a Fellowship in Gynecologic Oncology at the Johns Hopkins University Hospital.
+She is board certified in obstetrics and gynecology and gynecologic oncology.

 Overview